 Synthesia

-Synthesia occupies a similar space to HeyGen but has always leaned more toward the enterprise and corporate learning market.
-Its avatar library is extensive, it has strong SCORM integration for learning management systems, and its compliance and security posture makes it easier to deploy inside larger organizations.
+Synthesia occupies a similar space to HeyGen but has always leaned toward the enterprise and corporate learning market.
+Its avatar library is extensive, it has strong SCORM integration for learning management systems, and its compliance and security posture makes it easier to deploy inside larger organisations.

-Synthesia's interface is clean and accessible, making it genuinely usable by non-technical HR, training, and communications teams.
+Synthesia's interface is clean and accessible, usable by non-technical HR, training, and communications teams.
 Like HeyGen, it supports multi-language output, though HeyGen's video translation feature tends to get more attention from marketers working with existing footage.
+It is also a core pick in our HR and recruiting guide for onboarding and training video.

-Pricing starts at around $29/month for individuals and scales to enterprise contracts with custom pricing.
+Pricing starts around $29/month for individuals and scales to enterprise contracts with custom pricing.

-Best for: enterprise L&D teams, corporate communications, compliance training, and organizations where IT security and enterprise integrations are decision factors.
+Best for: enterprise L&D teams, corporate communications, compliance training, and organisations where IT security and enterprise integrations are decision factors.

 Best Tools for AI Video Editing and Enhancement